 Searching from the address bar

 Typing in Google.com in your address bar, waiting for it to load and then typing what you want to look for online is not a terribly difficult process.
 However, Chrome takes those three steps and combines them into one with the use of its address bar.
-Simply type in what you want to look for.
+Just type in what you want to look for.

 Google’s Chrome automatically begins searching for it not only in your session’s browser history but also by loading search results on the page.
-This cuts the time in half it normally takes looking for things online.
+This cuts the time in half it typically takes looking for things online.

 Chrome’s Task Manager